Cookie reprimand and more ICO investigations

 What the law says

 Contrary to what we often read in the papers, GDPR does not give us the rules for cookies and similar technologies.
 In the UK the rules are set out in the Privacy and Electronic Communications Regulations (PECR) which are derived from the EU ePrivacy Directive.
-The specific requirements can vary by country, so think about which countries your site users visit from.
+The specific requirements vary by country, so think about which countries your site users visit from.
+Many EU countries have their own rules, all based on the same EU Directive but in the real world they have their own nuances.

 In simple terms, you can’t ‘drop’ a file on a user’s device or gain access to information stored on their device unless: